 An ML training Function playing the role of ML training MnS producer, may consume various data for ML model training purpose.

-As illustrated in Figure 4a.1-1 the ML model training capability is provided via ML training MnS in the context of SBMA to the authorized consumer(s) by ML training MnS producer.
+As illustrated in Figure 4a.1-1 the ML model training capability is provided via ML training MnS in the context of SBMA to the authorized MnS consumer(s) by ML training MnS producer.

 Figure 4a.1-1: Functional overview and service framework for ML model training